raeleus/TenPatch/README.md

 ### How to Use ###

-Add the following to your root build.gradle.
+Add the following to your root build.gradle:

 ```
 allprojects {